Embrace the Joy of Living this October with Shauna Shapiro, Dan Siegel and more.

 What is your Cancellation Policy?

 Please see this page for details about cancellations.

 Do You Offer Assistance/Accessiblity for Disabled Persons?

 We are committed to accommodating guests who have disabilities.
 If you have a disability and think you might need assistance participating in a workshop or other Esalen activity, please give the office as much advance notice as possible about your needs.
 We require a minimum of 72 hours' notice to arrange for accessible accommodations.
 If you will need sign language interpretation at an Esalen workshop, we require at least two weeks' notice to arrange for interpreter services.
 In all cases, we will do our best to assist you with your needs.

 Although we are in the process of increasing our disability access, access to some parts of our property continues to be difficult.
-Although many of our paths are paved, they are extremely steep due to our cliff-side setting, which is the steepest meeting of land and sea in the continental United States.
+While many of our paths are paved, they are still extremely steep due to our cliff-side setting, which is the steepest meeting of land and sea in the continental United States.

 How do I get to Esalen?
 How far is Esalen from the Nearest Airport?